lm-sys/RouteLLM/README.md

 While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well.
 Therefore, you can replace the model pair used for routing without having to retrain these models!

-We provide detailed instructions on how to train the LLM-based classifier in the following [notebook](https://github.com/anyscale/llm-router/blob/main/README.ipynb).
+We also provide detailed instructions on how to train the LLM-based classifier in the following [notebook](https://github.com/anyscale/llm-router/blob/main/README.ipynb).

 For the full details, refer to our [paper](https://arxiv.org/abs/2406.18665).